Hallo zusammen,

 Smell: A heavy smell of garlic, followed by a little vinegar-acidity.
 No spiciness to smell.

-Something between a ketchup and a sauce.
+Consistency: Something between a ketchup and a sauce.
 Pretty liquid, but still sticking to the food.
 Too thin to make it a nacho dip, so I just poured it over them...

 All ingredients are very fine grinded, it is very homogeneous with just very little pieces to see.